GustavoSept/GustavoSept/README.md

 + IBM Data Science Professional Certificate - Coursera
 + Degree in Game Design
-+ C2 English Certificate from Duolingo

 ## Ongoing Projects 🛠️
 ### Economic Freedom Data Analysis 🌍

 I'm currently working on an analysis of Economic Freedom against various socio-economic factors such as GDP per Capita, Gini Index, and more.
 The data sets are sourced from Heritage and the World Bank.
 Here's a glimpse of my research approach:
-Objectives

 + Examine Economic Freedom in relation to GDP per Capita, Gini Index, Real Interest Rate, etc.
-+ Compare Brazil's growth against various economic clusters like LatAm, BRICS, and G20.
 + Build a Machine Learning Predictive Model to approximate how much does Economic Freedom actually contribute to prosperity indicator, in context with Geopolitical, Cultural and SocioEconomic factors.

-## Future Projects 💭

-+ Gender Wage Gap and Retirement Distribution Analysis in Brazil
-+ Tax Distribution Study in Brazil
-+ Finance Dashboard to forecast long-term realistic gains using automatic portfolio balancing

-## Interested in contributing?
-Feel free to reach out. 🤝

-Though I have yet to venture into open-source projects, I'm open to collaborations.
-If you're interested in any of my projects or have ideas that align with my interests, feel free to connect and let's create something amazing!
+  + As of now, I need to acquire much more data regarding such factors, using APIs and webscraping.

+### Finance Dashboard: Portfolio Projection 📈

+I'm also currently working on a Dashboard/Calculator that receives characteristics of investments as input (like Ideal Proportion in the portfolio, expected growth, risk strategy, etc), stores this information session-wise, and outputs charts projecting the value of the portfolio while accounting for selling over-valued assets and buying under-valued ones.